Grooming at the Cusp: All-Orders Predictions for the Transition Region of Jet Groomers: Introduction

 All-orders resummation is necessary for precision predictions of observables on highly-boosted jets because a measurement in general introduces a hierarchy between the jet energy and the scale of the measurement; this hierarchy manifests itself as large logarithms in the perturbative prediction of the cross section.
 On a groomed jet, the groomer imposes still another scale on the jet, effectively defining the energy of emissions in the jet that survive the groomer and can then contribute to the observable of interest.
 Most precision studies thus far have focused on grooming with mMDT and then measuring the jet mass $\rho$ on the groomed jet.
 The parameter of mMDT grooming that sets the scale of remaining emissions is typically called $\zcut$ and the highest precision resummation calculations apply in the hierarchical regime in which $\rho\ll\zcut\ll1$.
 Phenomenologically and experimentally, this regime is very relevant and can extend over a few decades in the range of observable value, emphasizing the necessity of resummation.
 However, with two effective measured scales on the jet, there are other parametric regimes that are relevant for claiming precision over the entire perturbative range of the distribution.

 Much less attention has been paid to the regime in which $\rho\sim \zcut \ll1$, which corresponds to the region of the distribution in which the groomer first ``turns on''.
 Further, the phase space restrictions imposed on emissions in the jet by the groomer are discontinuous, which results in a cusp or non-smooth point in the distribution when calculated to fixed order in perturbation theory.
 Some preliminary analyses have studied this cusp region \cite{Marzani:2017mva,Marzani:2019evv,Larkoski:2020wgx}, but currently, no systematic description exists.
+Cusps or transition regions are a general feature of groomers and are present in other algorithms, like pruning \cite{Ellis:2009me} and trimming \cite{Krohn:2009th}; see \Refs{Dasgupta:2013ihk,Dasgupta:2013via}.
 In particular, with the assumption that $\rho\sim \zcut \ll 1$, resummation of large logarithms of $\rho$ and/or $\zcut$ would be, in general, necessary to describe this region accurately.
 This is related to similar phenomena for other observables that exhibit discontinuous behavior in their distribution away from phase space boundaries at fixed order \cite{Catani:1997xc}.
 Our goal in this paper is to provide the systematic, all-orders description of this cusp.

 To do this, we first identify how and where this cusp arises at fixed-order on the phase space of the jet.
 For simplicity, we focus on hemisphere jets produced in $e^+e^-$ collisions, but discuss how our analysis can be generalized to describe the analogous region for jets produced at a hadron collider.
 From this resolved fixed-order description, we can then identify how arbitrary unresolved emissions contribute and present a factorization theorem for the cusp region of the groomed mass distribution within the context of soft-collinear effective theory \cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz}.
 This factorization theorem has similarities to the resummation of non-global logarithms and we are able to resum the groomed mass distribution about the cusp to next-to-leading logarithmic accuracy.
 Because of the complicated phase space restrictions imposed by the groomer in this regime, extending resummation to higher accuracy may prove prohibitively difficult, but the factorization theorem nevertheless clearly illustrates the physical mechanism responsible for smoothing out the fixed-order cusp.